What is Generalized Anxiety Disorder?

 Physical Symptoms:

-4. Gastrointestinal Issues: Stomach aches, nausea, diarrhea, or constipation may occur due to the stress response the body experiences from anxiety.
+4. Gastrointestinal Issues: Anxiety can trigger digestive issues like stomach aches, nausea, diarrhea, or constipation because of the body's stress response affecting the gut.

-5. Headaches: Tension headaches or migraines are frequently associated with GAD.
+5. Headaches: Tension headaches or even migraines are common in people with GAD, frequently connected to prolonged stress and muscle tightness.

 What are the Causes of Generalized Anxiety Disorder (GAD)?